open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 Do not make the confusion to believe threads in Python are [user-level threads](./scheduling.md#user-level-vs-kernel-level-threads).
 [`threading.Thread`](https://docs.python.org/3/library/threading.html#threading.Thread)s are kernel-level threads.
-It's just that they are forced to run concurrenntly by the GIL.
+It's just that they are forced to run concurrently by the GIL.

 ### Practice: Array Sum in Python